reframejs/reframe/docs/usage-manual.md

 We encourage you to do so and you should if you want to:
   - Initialize user tracking such as Google Analytics
   - Initialize error tracking such as Sentry
+  - Add a frontend library such as Bootstrap or Semantic UI
   - etc.

 Running `$reframe eject browser` ejects the following code.